 Like many national parks, Grand Canyon has seen a dramatic increase in visitation.
-The South Rim experiences crowded conditions during busy periods, including spring break, summer, and holiday times during fall and winter.
+The South Rim experiences crowded conditions during busy periods, including spring break, summer, fall weekends and winter holidays.
 You can expect:.

 Long entrance station lines,